mckayythomas/vgh-manejero-de-notas/README.md

 Once the database is set up you can proceed to start the web application.

-We will first start a virtual environment and install all needed dependencies.
+We will first start a virtual environment and install all needed libraries.

 ```bash
 python -m venv venv